Usyk walks away from Fury undisputed fight talks

 But the prospect of an immediate rematch has proved a sticking point during negotiations.

-Fury is against including an immediate rematch in the contract, while Team Usyk insist they did everything within their power to make the fight happen.
+WBC champion Fury, 34, is against an immediate rematch clause, while Team Usyk insist they did everything within their power to make the fight happen.

 Over the weekend Team Fury had thought the deal was done and were even making preparations for an official statement.